yukaliv/secret-family-recipes/README.md

 -Ability to search for recipes by title or tagged categories

 Stretch:
 Ability to upload a picture of the original recipe along with the recipe entry.
-By default all recipes uploaded can only be viewed by the person loggin in, a stretch goal would add the ability to invite someone with the link to view the recipe.
+By default all recipes uploaded can only be viewed by the person logging in.
+A stretch goal would add the ability to invite someone with the link to view the recipe.